supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 #### Check REST endpoint and Primary key
 ![Screenshot](Screenshots/ConsumeModelEndpoint.jpg)

-###	Logging using Application Insights
+###	3. Logging using Application Insights
 We need logs for the run.
 So we use a Python script logs.py to enable Application Insights which lets us retrieve log files.
 #### Check Application Insights enabled = True
 ![Screenshot](Screenshots/EndpointApplicationInsightsEnabled.jpg)

-###	Swagger documentation
+###	4. Swagger documentation
 We use a script swagger.sh to run an instance of swagger container on port 9000.
 Then we use a Python script serve.py to run a Python server on port 8000.
 It needs a file swagger.json in the same directory.
 We use a browser to interact with the swagger instance running with the documentation for the HTTP API of the model.

 ![Screenshot](Screenshots/swagger1.jpg)

-###	Consume model endpoint
+###	5. Consume model endpoint
 We need to consume model endpoint.
 We use REST endpoint(scoring URI) and Primary key of the deployed model to execute a Python script endpoints.py.
 This script sends a sample POST request to the model.
+We get output in the format:
+{"result":["no","no"]}

+Also, it creates a file data.json.

+#### Check output of endpoints.py and data.json in directory listing
 ![Screenshot](Screenshots/endpointdotpy_output2.jpg)

-###	Benchmark the model
+###	6. Benchmark the model
 We use a script benchmark.sh that uses Apache benchmark.
 The output contains information for Requests per second, time per request etc.

 ![Screenshot](Screenshots/benchmark3.jpg)

-###	Create, publish and consume model pipeline
+###	7. Create, publish and consume model pipeline
 We again use the Jupyter notebook for this purpose.
 It creates and publishes a pipeline.
+We can check the progress of the pipeline in Azure Studio using View Run Details widget.

 #### Pipeline in Jupyter Notebook
 ![Screenshot](Screenshots/pipelineInNotebook.jpg)

-####	Progress of pipeline using Use Run Details widget
+####	Progress of pipeline using View Run Details widget
 ![Screenshot](Screenshots/pipelineInStudio.jpg)

 ## Screen Recording